Mark Wood makes blistering return to help England reclaim T20 lead over Pakistan - NewsBreak

 They pumped 43 off the last three overs, including an outstanding over-the-shoulder ramp from Brook, to assume complete control.

-Pakistan’s hopes lay with their top two, fresh from an unbroken stand of 203 just a day prior, but Babar Azam and Mohammad Rizwan both came crashing back to Earth, dismissed for eight apiece.
+Pakistan’s hopes lay with their top two, fresh from a unbroken stand of 203 just a day prior, but Babar Azam and Mohammad Rizwan both came crashing back to earth, dismissed for eight apiece.

 Wood’s second over had even more heat and Haider Ali wanted none of it, flapping a throat ball to square-leg in what was little more than self-preservation.
-By the time Iftikhar Ahmed fell to an ugly shot off Sam Curran, the score was 28-4 and the contest effectively over.
+By the time time Iftikhar Ahmed fell to an ugly shot off Sam Curran, the score was 28 for four and the contest effectively over.

-Shan Masood enjoyed personal success, making an entertaining 66 not out, but Wood made short work of Haris Rauf when he returned and the game barely existed as a contest for the majority of the reply.
+Shan Masood enjoyed a personal success, making an entertaining 66no, but Wood made short work of Haris Rauf when he returned and the game barely existed as a contest for the majority of the reply.

 Comments / 0